epccs/RPUpi/Hardware/Testing/readme.md

 Exit picocom (Cntl^a and Cntl^x).

 Plug the UUT (the [RPUpi] shield) onto a second RPUno board.
 Connect the ICSP tool to UUT (J9).
-Power the RPUno (e.g. connect a 12V SLA battery and supply the PV input with 180mA CC and 20V).
+Power the RPUno (e.g. connect supply set with 12.8V at 180mA CC).

 Load the Remote firmware onto UUT.
 Use the command line to select the source working directory for the UUT bus manager firmware to use (i.e. [Remote]).
 Run the makefile rule used to load it:

 [Remote]: https://github.com/epccs/RPUadpt/tree/master/Remote